 As if its classical heritage weren't formidable enough, Sicily is bursting at the seams with later artistic and architectural gems.
-In a short walk around Palermo you'll see Arab domes and arches, Byzantine mosaics, baroque stuccowork and Norman palace walls.
-This embarrassment of artistic riches remains one of the island's most distinctive attractions.
+In a short walk around Palermo you'll see Arab domes and arches, Byzantine mosaics and Norman palace walls.
+Circle around to southeast Sicily and you'll find a stunning array of baroque architectural masterpieces, from the golden-hued domes and palaces of Noto to the multi-tiered cathedral facades of Ragusa and Modica.
+This embarrassment of cultural riches remains one of the island's most distinctive attractions.

-Why I Love Sicily

-By Gregor Clark, Author
+Why I Love Sicily By Gregor Clark, Writer

-Decades after my first visit, I still find Sicily one of the world's most mesmerisingly beautiful places.
-Among the island's innumerable charms, here are a few personal favourites: the ever-present scent of lemon trees, the purity of dawn light on terracotta walls, the colourful decrepitude of Palermo's markets, the drama of Stromboli erupting against a darkening sky, the sense that history lurks always just around the next corner, the reflective marble glow of late-night Ortygia and Marsala streets, the lonely majesty of Segesta, the exotic flavours of Sicilian food and the kindness of its people.
+Decades after my first visit, I still find Sicily one of the world's most captivating places.
+Among the island's innumerable charms, here are a few personal favourites: the everpresent scent of lemon trees, the purity of dawn light on terracotta walls, the colourful decrepitude of Palermo's markets, the drama of Stromboli erupting against a darkening sky, the sense that history lurks always just around the next corner, the reflective marble glow of late-night Ortygia and Marsala streets, the lonely majesty of Segesta, the exotic flavours of Sicilian food and the island's endless cultural complexities.

-For more about our authors, see p336
+For more about our writers, see page 320